pigmonkey/spark/README.md

 ensuring that certain network tasks are not running in the background.
-Currently, this is used for mail syncing (see the section below on Syncing and Scheduling Mail), Tarsnap backups (see the section below on Scheduling Tarsnap), and BitlBee (see the section below on BitlBee).
-The git-annex assistant is also toggled based on the state of the trusted network, but does not use the same tools provided by `nmcli` due to its slightly different requirements (see the section below on git-annex).
+Currently, this is used for mail syncing (see the section below on Syncing and Scheduling Mail), Tarsnap backups (see the section below on Scheduling Tarsnap), BitlBee (see the section below on BitlBee), and git-annex (see the section below on git-annex).

 Trusted networks are defined using their NetworkManager UUIDs, configured in the `network.trusted_uuid` list.
 NetworkManager UUIDs may be discovered using